 So when I had my logo created, I had the waves with the sunset incorporated into it as a reminder…

-Even the thought of cruising makes we want to get on another soon!
+Even the thought of cruising makes me want to get on another soon!

 I would also recommend that you sign up to be on the mailing list.
-You’ll receive an email once a week with any new articles that have been posted so you don’t miss out!
+You’ll receive an email from me usually once every couple of weeks with any new articles that have been posted so you don’t miss out along with some things that don’t make it into the blog.

 I’ll even send you a link with a few great tools for your financial independence toolbelt, like my bad @#$ recurring expenses spreadsheet template and asset allocation worksheet!